sanhaus/control-panel.en/help/performance-monitoring/using/email-alerting.md

 The list of alerts is as follows:

 * **SFTP storage usage**: One of your SFTP servers has reached 80% or more of its capacity.
 See [SFTP storage management](../../sftp/using/sftp-storage-management.md).
-* **Database usage**; One of your instances' databases has reached 80% or more of its capacity.
+* **Database usage**: One of your instances' databases has reached 80% or more of its capacity.
 See [Database monitoring](../../performance-monitoring/using/database-monitoring.md).
 * **SSL certificate expiration**: One of your subdomains' SSL certificates has expired or is going to expire in  60 days or less.
 See [Monitoring subdomains' SSL certificates](../../subdomains-certificates/using/monitoring-ssl-certificates.md).